More at rubyonrails.org:

 <%= render "application/footer" %>

 Here, the _ad_banner.html.erb and _footer.html.erb partials could contain content that is shared among many pages in your application.
-You don't need to see the details of these sections when you're concentrating on a particular page.
+You don't need to see the details of these sections when you're focused on a Products' page.

-When rendering a partial, each key in the locals: option is available as a partial-local variable:
+When rendering a partial, you can pass data to the partial from the rendering view.
+You use the locals: options hash for this.
+Each key in the locals: option is available as a partial-local variable:

 <%# app/views/products/show.html.erb %>